How to Plan a Speech

 Are you setting out to inform or educate?
 Then the audience will expect information and facts.

 The approach won’t be that different if you are trying to persuade your listeners to take a certain course of action.
-They will want information.
-Information that is key to their decision making.
+They will want information that is key to their decision making.

 Whatever your purpose, don’t overwhelm them with unnecessary detail.